olleolleolle/http_server_manager/README.md

 Given a server start-up command, ```http_server_manager``` can:

-* Start the server, generate a pid file, redirect stdout and stderr to a log file and poll until the server has started
+* Start the server, which creates a pid file, redirects stdout and stderr to a log file and blocks until started
 * Provide the status of the server (started or stopped)
 * Stop the server, killing the servers process tree and deleting the generated pid file
+* Restart the server, stopping a potentially running server and then starting it

 It is currently distributed as a development and testing tool and is not recommended for production use.